Glenwood man, 29, killed in I-57 crash in Will County

 Stiso was pronounced dead at the scene.

+Michael Rodriguez, 45, of Peotone, the driver of the Cadillac, faces felony charges.
+He was was charged with failure to reduce speed to avoid an accident, failure to secure a child in a proper child restraint system and driving while license revoked, police said.

+He is being held at the Will County Adult Detention Facility and was expected to appear in court for a bail hearing on Tuesday, according to the Will County Sheriff's Office.

-Traffic was moving at a slow pace in the area, police said, and the driver of the Cadillac failed to reduce speed before hitting Stiso's vehicle.
+Traffic was moving at a slow pace in the area, police said, and Rodriguez failed to reduce speed before hitting Stiso's vehicle.

 A child was a passenger in the Cadillac, but was not secured in a child restraint system and was ejected out of the rear passenger side window.
-The child and Cadillac driver were hospitalized with non-life threatening injuries.
+Rodriguez and the child were hospitalized with non-life threatening injuries.

-The driver of the Cadillac, a 45-year-old Peotone man, was charged with failure to reduce speed to avoid an accident, failure to secure child in a proper child restraint system and driving while license revoked, according to state police.